yudduy/GoogleDocMCP/README.md

     - "Token stored to .../token.json"
     - It will then finish starting and likely print "Awaiting MCP client connection via stdio..." or similar, and then exit (or you can press `Ctrl+C` to stop it).
 8.  ✅ **Check:** You should now see a new file named `token.json` in your `mcp-googledocs-server` folder.
-9.  ⚠️ **SECURITY WARNING:** This `token.json` file contains the key that allows the server to access your Google account _without_ asking again.
-Protect it like a password. **Do not commit it to GitHub.** The included `.gitignore` file should prevent this automatically.
+9.  **🔒 Keep token.json safe too!** This file lets the server access your Google account.
+Don't share it or commit it to Git (`.gitignore` has you covered).

 ### Step 6: Configure Claude Desktop (Optional)